-Enter the sensor process value at which the relay will activate.
-Enter the sensor process value away from the set point at which the relay will deactivate.
-Using a duty cycle helps to prevent overshooting the set point in applications where the response of the sensor to chemical additions is slow.
+Set point Enter the sensor process value at which the relay will activate.
+Deadband Enter the sensor process value away from the set point at which the relay will deactivate.
+Duty Cycle Period Using a duty cycle helps to prevent overshooting the set point in applications where the response of the sensor to chemical additions is slow.
 Specify the amount of time for the cycle, and the percentage of that cycle time that the relay will be active.
 The relay will be off for the rest of the cycle, even if the set point has not been satisfied.
 Enter the length of the duty cycle in minutes:seconds in this menu.
 Set the time to 00:00 if use of a duty cycle is not required.
-Enter the percentage of the cycle period that the relay will be active.
+Duty Cycle Enter the percentage of the cycle period that the relay will be active.
 Set the percentage to 100 if use of a duty cycle is not required.
-Enter the delay time for relay activation in hours:minutes:seconds.
+On Delay Time Enter the delay time for relay activation in hours:minutes:seconds.
 Set the time to 00:00:00 to immediately activate the relay.
-Enter the delay time for relay deactivation in hours:minutes:seconds.
+Off Delay Time Enter the delay time for relay deactivation in hours:minutes:seconds.
 Set the time to 00:00:00 to immediately deactivate the relay.
-Select the sensor to be used by this relay.
-Select the control direction.
+Input Select the sensor to be used by this relay.
+Direction Select the control direction.
+Daily Max Time Enter the maximum amount of accumulated on-time, in Hand or Auto modes, that the relay can have between midnight and midnight the next day.
+If the time is exceeded, the relay will deactivate, and a Daily Max Timeout alarm will be triggered.
+The alarm will clear, and relay allowed to reactivate at midnight the next day.
+If the relay was in Hand mode when the alarm was triggered, it will revert to whichever HOA state it was in prior to being set to Hand.
+To override the Daily Max Limit for the rest of the day, press Reset Output Timeout.

-5.3.3 Relay, Flow Timer Control Mode
+5.3.3 Relay or Control Outputs, Flow Timer Control Mode